Skip to content

 Returns:

-dictionary holding the Base64 encoded `Authorization` header contents as value.
+dictionary holding the Base64 encoded `Authorization` header contents.

 """